 Some of what I write is practical.
 Some is serious, and some is just for fun.
-But all of it is my attempt to be useful to those of you who are keen to maximize the amount of life you live and avoid the traps that existence sets for all of us.
+All of it is my attempt to be useful to those of you who are keen to maximize the amount of life you live and avoid the traps that existence sets for all of us.

-Trail Runner Magazine Articles
+Trail Runner Magazine

 Angel and I wrote and produced the 2019 Race to Alaska Daily Fix Podcast